Balthazar Chocolate Bread

-From the renowned New York restaurant, Balthazar, this feather-light yet rich loaf is laced with chunks of bittersweet chocolate that remain decadently gooey while the loaf is still fresh, or if you toast a slice.
+From the renowned Balthazar restaurant, this feather-light yet rich loaf is laced with chunks of gooey 70% cacao bittersweet chocolate.

 - 1/4 teaspoon active dry yeast

 - 1 cup + 3 tablespoons all purpose flour

 - 1/4 cup SCHARFFEN BERGER Cocoa Powder

 - 1/3 cup + 2 tbs. granulated sugar

 - 3 oz.
 SCHARFFEN BERGER 70% Cacao Bittersweet Chocolate Chunks